Ichimoku Indicator

 Bearish signal - Tenkan-Sen crosses Kijun-Sen from above.

-However, there are different levels of strength for the buy & sell signals generated.
+However, there are different levels of strength for the buy and sell trading signals generated.

 Analysis in XAUUSD Trading